- Graduate Certificate in Mediation and Negotiation

 - Submission of GRE or GMAT scores is recommended, but not required.

-- Students who are deficient in the areas of microeconomics or statistics at the time of admission (see above), will be expected to satisfy deficiency requirements within three enrolled semesters.
+- Students who are deficient in the areas of principles of microeconomics or statistics at the time of admission (see above), will be expected to satisfy deficiency requirements within three enrolled semesters.
 Deficiencies are monitored by the Graduate School and the individual graduate program unit.
 No course credits earned in making up deficiencies may be counted for the degree.

 - Applicants are reviewed by the MHRLR admissions committee to assess academic achievements and the ability to do intensive graduate-level work.

 The Master of Human Resources and Labor Relations degree will be awarded upon completion of 36 credits of prescribed graduate study and appropriate prerequisite coursework.
 The program offers a balance between liberal arts and business-based education, requiring that at least 15 credits be taken within the College of Letters and Science and at least 15 credits be taken within the Lubar College of Business.
 The MHRLR Program believes in a common body of knowledge and skills necessary to be an effective Human Resource or Labor Relations professional.

 The program has a required core of seven courses (21 credits) and five elective courses (15 credits) for a total of 36 credits.

 |BUSMGMT 706||Managing in a Dynamic Environment||3|

 |ECON 448G||Economics of Human Resources 1||3|

 |IND REL 731||Research Tools for Practitioners in Human Resources and Labor Relations 2||3|